Does Ashwagandha Increase Testosterone?

 This article contains affiliate links.
 We may earn a commission if you buy through our links, at no extra cost to you.

 Does Ashwagandha Increase Testosterone?
-The Evidence

 Ashwagandha is one of the most heavily marketed supplements for male hormonal health — and unlike most testosterone-adjacent supplements, the research behind it is actually worth reading.
 The question of whether ashwagandha increases testosterone has a more nuanced answer than either the enthusiastic supplement companies or the skeptical mainstream health sites tend to give.
 It does appear to support testosterone levels in men, but through a mechanism that’s different from what most people assume, and with results that vary significantly based on a man’s baseline hormonal and stress profile.

-After reviewing the clinical trials on ashwagandha and testosterone in men — including the studies most supplement brands cite and the context they leave out — here is what the evidence actually shows in 2026.
+After reviewing the clinical trials on ashwagandha and testosterone — including the studies most supplement brands cite and the context they leave out — here is what the evidence actually shows in 2026.

 What the Clinical Research Actually Shows